 However, the UN Environment Emissions gap report makes clear it is nowhere near enough to keep European citizens safe from devastating climate impacts – with emissions still projected to put us on 2.7C pathway.

 Meanwhile, vulnerable partners are being hit by the economic impacts of COVID and climate-related extreme weather.
 Inside and outside Europe the world is, frequently literally, burning.

 The EU is already doing its bit.
 Why does COP26 matter?

 Because the Green Deal as the EU’s growth strategy is built on bringing international partners along.
 And not just the G7 – but China, Russia, and emerging economies like South Africa, India, and Indonesia.
 COP26 is a critical test for EU citizens and industry confidence that partners are on the path to climate neutrality.
 Leaders at COP26 will face greater scrutiny than ever, following a summer of devastating climate impacts, clear IPCC alarm bells and signals that we’re still far off track from a 1.5C pathway.
 An outcome on global emissions trading and the Paris Rulebook, while important, will not bolster confidence that partners beyond the G7 are equally invested in a green transition.

 - Get behind mobilizing at-scale investment for emerging economies’ green transition.
-Helping countries open to increased ambition (Indonesia, India, South Africa) with the cost of capital can be more impactful than any Carbon Border Adjustment Mechanism.
-The US has been leading on bilateral outreach, but at-scale finance will not emerge from US aid alone.
-The EU can lead on championing multilateral responses.
+Helping countries who may be open to increased ambition by 2023 (like potentially Indonesia, India, South Africa) if they had confidence that significant financial firepower would be mobilized to support them can be more impactful than any Carbon Border Adjustment Mechanism.

-There are 40 days until Climate Judgement Day.
-Coordinated EU action can unlock roadblocks to a COP that gives citizens and industries confidence the world is moving with us to climate neutrality.
+We are almost at Climate Judgement Day.
+Coordinated EU action can unlock roadblocks to a COP that gives citizens and industries confidence the world is moving with us toward credible climate neutrality.